hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     will auto-update the master to new versions, so this does not guarantee the current master version--use the read-only `master_version` field to obtain that.
     If unset, the cluster's version will be set by GKE to the version of the most recent official release (which is not necessarily the latest version).
+Most users will find the `google_container_engine_versions` data source useful - it indicates which versions are available.
+If you intend to specify versions manually, [the docs](https://cloud.google.com/kubernetes-engine/versioning-and-upgrades#specifying_cluster_version) describe the various acceptable formats for this field.

 -> If you are using the `google_container_engine_versions` datasource with a regional cluster, ensure that you have provided a `region` to the datasource.
 A `region` can have a different set of supported versions than its corresponding `zone`s, and not all `zone`s in a